Class 1 Introduction, Vocabulary Overview, Autism History

 Payment

-a sliding scale of $500-$1000.
+The class series is a sliding scale of $500-$1000.
 For individuals with various extenuating circumstances (parents, BIPOC/multiracial individuals, LGBTQIA2+ individuals, individuals struggling with student debt, and/or new therapists or educators) I am happy to discuss paying less than $500.
 If individuals don't fall under one of the above categories, I'm happy to discuss breaking up the $500- $1000 into manageable payments.

 In terms of payment plans, I discuss with individuals what amount they feel comfortable paying in total and setting up specific payment plans built around their schedule during the screening call.
 Payment plans might look like the following: